Maha'ulepu Beach & Makauwahi Cave | Kauai, Hawaii: Full-Day Itinerary by a Local Mom (kid friendly!)

 Distance: Your first stop is in Poipu across from the Marriot Waiohai Beach Club entrance.

 Why you need to visit: This is a locally owned and operated coffee shop with a great selection of organic fair-trade coffee, açaí bowls, smoothies and bagel sandwiches.
 My go-to order is the Hippie Bagel with mustard on an everything bagel and a Chai Latte with oat milk.
 My kids love the Banana Colada Smoothie.
 This is a casual order at the counter and eat at the picnic tables kinda place.
-Local tips: skip the CRAZY long line and order online—put any modifications in the notes (want oat milk? select almond, but then write oat milk).
+Local tips: skip the CRAZY long line and order online—you will need to wait for an email confirmation and then a second letting you know it is ready for pick-up.
+Put any modifications in the notes (want oat milk? select almond, but then write oat milk).
 Also, don't feed the chickens.
 They are aggressive and will take a bagel right out of your hands—ask my 3 year old!

 How to get there: GOOGLE MAP